There are hundreds of ways to promote a self-published book.

 You can certainly have a website and an email list.

-But a well-designed and regularly updated blog is by far the best means of effective book promotion after Amazon.
+However, a well-designed and regularly updated blog is by far the best means of effective book promotion after Amazon.

 If your blog posts are well-written, Google will index them.
-Then hopefully, a good proportion of your blog visitors will come to you organically.
+Then, hopefully, a good proportion of your blog visitors will come to you organically.

 You can also consider writing guest posts for other blogs.
 It is a proven way to find new readers and promote a self-published book.